A reminder to never forget how remarkable this Mavericks season was

-On Dec.
-10, the Dallas Mavericks lost to the Indiana Pacers 106-93.
+On December 10, the Dallas Mavericks lost to the Indiana Pacers 106-93.
 The loss dropped Dallas to one game under .500, 12-13.
-It was the Mavericks six loss in eight games and things were not looking good.
+It was the Mavericks sixth loss in eight games and things were not looking good.

 The Mavericks were struggling with a static roster and new coaching staff.
 Role players were slumping, Kristaps Porzingis still had an awkward fit, and Luka Doncic was laboring a sluggish start amid questions about his fitness.
 To make matters worse, the next day after that game, it was announced that Doncic would miss some time to heal a bad ankle that had been nagging him for the previous couple of weeks.